DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 informative:

 --- abstract

 The DNSCrypt protocol is designed to encrypt and authenticate DNS traffic between clients and resolvers.
-This document specifies the protocol and its implementation.
+This document specifies the protocol and its implementation, providing a standardized approach to securing DNS communications.
+DNSCrypt improves confidentiality, integrity, and resistance to attacks affecting the original DNS protocol while maintaining compatibility with existing DNS infrastructure.

 --- middle

 # Introduction

-The document defines the DNSCrypt protocol, which encrypts and authenticates DNS {{!RFC1035}} queries and responses, improving confidentiality, integrity, and resistance to attacks affecting the original DNS protocol.
+The Domain Name System (DNS) {{!RFC1035}} is a critical component of Internet infrastructure, but its original design did not include security features to protect the confidentiality and integrity of queries and responses.
+This document defines the DNSCrypt protocol, which encrypts and authenticates DNS queries and responses, improving confidentiality, integrity, and resistance to attacks affecting the original DNS protocol.

 The protocol is designed to be lightweight, extensible, and simple to implement securely on top of an existing DNS client, server or proxy.
+It provides a standardized approach to securing DNS communications while maintaining compatibility with existing DNS infrastructure.

+Key features of the DNSCrypt protocol include:

+- Stateless operation: Every query can be processed independently from other queries, with no session identifiers required.
+- Flexible key management: Clients can replace their keys whenever they want, without extra interactions with servers.
+- Proxy support: DNSCrypt packets can securely be proxied without having to be decrypted, allowing client IP addresses to be hidden from resolvers ("Anonymized DNSCrypt").
+- Shared infrastructure: Recursive DNS servers can accept DNSCrypt queries on the same IP address and port used for regular DNS traffic.
+- Attack mitigation: DNSCrypt mitigates two common security vulnerabilities in regular DNS over UDP: amplification and fragmentation attacks.

+The protocol uses modern cryptographic primitives including X25519 {{!RFC7748}} for key exchange and XChaCha20-Poly1305 {{!RFC8439}} for authenticated encryption, providing strong security guarantees while maintaining high performance.

+This document specifies version 2 of the DNSCrypt protocol, which represents the current recommended version for implementation.

 DNS packets do not need to be parsed or rewritten.
 DNSCrypt simply wraps them in a secure, encrypted container.
 Encrypted packets are then exchanged the same way as regular packets, using the standard DNS transport mechanisms.
 Queries and responses are sent over UDP, falling back to TCP for large responses only if necessary.